flybywiresim/docs/docs/fbw-a32nx/settings.md

 This page aims to list a few recommended settings for the Microsoft Flight Simulator, Windows and the A32NX itself before and while using the FlyByWire A32NX.

-If you are new to the FlyByWire A32NX please also make sure to read the [A32NX Beginner Guide](../pilots-corner/beginner-guide/overview.md) especially [Preflight](../pilots-corner/beginner-guide/preflight.md).
+If you are new to the FlyByWire A32NX, please also make sure to read the [A32NX Beginner Guide](../pilots-corner/beginner-guide/overview.md), especially [Preflight](../pilots-corner/beginner-guide/preflight.md).

 ## Microsoft Flight Simulator Settings

 ### Use DX11

 Use of DX11 is recommended for best performance due to an issue with some glass cockpit technologies in the DX12 version of the simulator.
-This is not an FBW issue and we cannot address it for now - please keep in mind DX12 is officially a "beta feature" and thus should not be used unless you know what you are doing.
+This is not an FBW issue, and we cannot address it for now - please keep in mind DX12 is officially a "beta feature" and thus should not be used unless you know what you are doing.

 ![MSFS DX11 Setting](assets/settings/msfs-dx11.png "MSFS DX11 Setting"){loading=lazy}